 As said, different email clients present the settings differently.
 You may need to do an online search to check exactly how your email client needs to be configured.
 We also got a few guides for specific email clients, including Outlook 2016, Thunderbird and the default iOS mail app.

-Your email client’s job is to talk with the mail server.
+Your email client’s job is to communicate with the mail server.
 When it is unable to do so you will see an error message along the lines of “unable to reach server” or “connection timed out”.
-There can be two reasons for this error: your email client might be talking to the wrong server or your IP address might have been blocked by the server.
+There can be two reasons for this error: your email client might be talking to the wrong server or the server might have blocked your IP address.

 The first thing to check is if you are using the correct incoming and outgoing server name.
 It is worth double-checking the settings, in particular if you encounter this error when you are adding an email address to an email client.